HMS Cornwall (1812): Construction and career

 In 1859 she was loaned to the London Association for use as a juvenile reformatory school.
-On 18 June 1868 she exchanged names with and moved to the Tyne to serve as a school ship.
+On 18 June 1868 she exchanged names with and moved to the Tyne to serve as The Tyne Industrial Training Ship of Wellesley Nautical School.
+The actress and theatrical manager Lena Ashwell was born aboard her in 1872.
+Her role as a training ship replaced by HMS Boscawen (1844), also renamed Wellesley, in 1873.
 She was broken up at Sheerness in 1875.